 The location of the festival was established along with the date, participating wineries, vendors and sponsors.
 The event still didn’t have a name – yet.
 Since the location was at Symphony Woods, it quickly became clear that “Wine in the Woods” was the right choice.

 After facing all the challenges, details, and planning it takes to put on this kind of event, there is one obstacle we can never escape from: Mother Nature.
 While spring in Maryland can often be the most beautiful time of the year, it has also become the most unpredictable.
 Native Marylanders know all too well that anything is possible in May: from hot and sunny to cold and rainy.
 The weather continues to be an unpredictable factor but we keep going year after year.
 After all, the show must go on!

 As interest in the festival has grown, so does participation from the wineries.
 To help us facilitate the growing interest from the wineries, the Maryland Winery Association has played a large role in coordinating and serving as a liaison between the Department and the individual wineries.
-Participation from Maryland Wineries has grown from 10 wineries in 1992 to 25 wineries currently.
-In addition to wineries, the event attracts almost fifty artisans, musicians on two stages and over twenty food vendors.
+Participation from Maryland Wineries has grown from 10 wineries in 1992 to 20-30 wineries each year.
+In addition to wineries, the event attracts artisans, musicians on two stages, and food vendors.
 It truly is a remarkable festival that has grown over the years to be a premiere event for wine lovers in Howard County and beyond!